ACCESS-NRI/access-om3-configs/README.md

 ## Setting up an experiment

 The first thing to do is to clone this repository.
-Although it is possible to directly clone the repository from the [COSIMA organization](https://github.com/COSIMA/), it is better to use a fork instead.
+Although it is possible to directly clone the repository from  [ACCESS-NRI/access-om3-configs](https://github.com/ACCESS-NRI/access-om3-configs), it is better to use a fork instead.
 This will allow you to push any changes you make to the configuration, as well as use the payu run log to keep track of your experiment in your fork on GitHub.
 Detailed instructions about how to set up a fork can be found